 Yes.
 You will continue to be paid for vacation hours up to the amount earned in one year on separation from employment.
 If you are participating in the Furlough-Based Salary Program, this will be paid at your higher pre-reduction rate of pay.

-ABOR recently approved a revision to its vacation policy that permanently increases the number of hours an employee can carry over each year to 320 hours, prorated by FTE.
+ABOR approved a revision to its vacation policy that permanently increased the number of hours an employee can carry over each year to 320 hours, prorated by FTE.

 May I use Personal Flex Time in place of sick time?

 Yes, you may apply Personal Flex Time instead of sick hours in any situation where sick hours would normally apply.